AlchemyCMS/alchemy_cms/README.md

 Rails Version
 -------------

-This version of Alchemy runs with Rails 3.2.11+.
+This version of Alchemy runs with Rails 4.0.0.

+If you are looking for a Rails 3.2 compatible version check the [2.6-stable branch](https://github.com/magiclabs/alchemy_cms/tree/2.6-stable).

 If you are looking for a Rails 3.1 compatible version check the [2.1-stable branch](https://github.com/magiclabs/alchemy_cms/tree/2.1-stable).